Naomi-mjay/pdsnd_github/README.md

 [HodardCodeclub](https://github.com/HodardCodeclub)- HodardCodeclub's repository helped with understanding the structure for this project

 [pandas docs](https://pandas.pydata.org/docs/) - pandas documentation was immensely helpful in understanding the implementation of pandas methods used in this project.

+My colleague and friend Ngozi for introducing me to the Udacity programme and providing insights where needed